 Starter Home scheme

-This is a new Government plan which has 200,000 new build homes available to first time buyers under 40 only.
+Another one of the Government Schemes is Starter Home Scheme.
+It has 200,000 new build homes available to first time buyers under 40 only.
 These properties have at least a 20% discount on the present market price.
 Meaning it’s easier for first time buyers to get on the property ladder.
 The discounted price for these new build homes should be no more then £250,000 outside London and £400,000 in London.